kdove/markdownautomation/README.md

 ## Commit Early and Often

 One of the most important skills to master as a web developer is version control.
-Building the habit of committing via Git is important for two reasons:
+Building the habit of committing via Git is important:

-* Your commit history is a signal to employers that you are actively working on projects and learning new skills.

 * Your commit history allows you to revert your code base in the event that you need to return to a previous state.